M-Files/Developer-Portal/APIs/REST-API/Reference/gettingstarted/index.md

 	</div>
 </div>

 Testing resource reading is easy with the browser itself.
-You can log in to M-Files Web Access to establish the session.
+You can log in to M-Files Classic Web to establish the session.
 After this the GET-resources can be read with normal HTTP requests.
 However some browsers demand XML representation which MFWS is currently unable to provide for all resources.
 At least Internet Explorer 9 is able to read the resources in JSON format.
 {:.remark}

 ## Writing the resources